qeetell-aaaa/aaaaaaab/README.md

-# aaaaaaab: Package "github.com/qeetell-aaaa/aaaaaaab"
+# Package "github.com/qeetell-aaaa/aaaaaaab" !

-Package "github.com/qeetell-aaaa/aaaaaaab" is an assortment of Golang object types and functions related to the Golang slice.
+Package "github.com/qeetell-aaaa/aaaaaaab" is a library and an assortment of object types and functions related to the Golang slice.